 God is still working out His great plan, but inconspicuously, almost invisibly, in the background of human history.
 This is why the Bible calls Satan the “god of this age” (2 Corinthians 4:4) who “deceives the whole world” (Revelation 12:9).
 He is “the prince of the power of the air … who now works in the sons of disobedience” (Ephesians 2:2).
 Without their knowing it, this includes most of the people on earth.
 No wonder we see so much ignorance, violence and suffering around us—Satan has temporarily kidnapped the planet!

-So Christians are to live in this “present evil world” (Galatians 1:4) without being spiritually part of it.
+So Christians are to live in this “present evil age” (Galatians 1:4) without being spiritually part of it.
 Their “citizenship is in heaven,” from where Jesus will bring the Kingdom of God to earth at His return (Philippians 3:20).
-It is an ongoing challenge to Christians to live in this world, but by the standards expected by God, not men.
+It is an ongoing challenge for Christians to live in this world, but by the standards expected by God, not men.

 The seventh point is not in Peter’s sermon, but is a result of the truths it preached:

 Members of the early Church showed great love, a fraternal bond of peace and concern, for each other.
-Jesus referred to His disciples as a family, and He said that those who were estranged from physical family members because of their commitment to God would find hundreds of others in the body of Christ (Matthew 19:29).
-Under the leadership of Jesus Christ and with the unifying power of God’s Spirit, the Church of God is a true spiritual home, which provides love, support and nurturing for each member.
+Jesus referred to His disciples as a family, and He said that those who were estranged from physical family members because of their commitment to God would find hundreds of others in the Body of Christ (Matthew 19:29).
+Under the leadership of Jesus Christ and with the unifying power of God’s Spirit, the Church of God is a true spiritual home that provides love, support and nurturing for each member.

 The key truths illustrated by the Feast of Pentecost are still as exciting and motivational today.
 Just as in the first century, these fundamental truths of God are transforming lives in preparation for the coming Kingdom of God.
 Read more on the Life, Hope & Truth website in the articles “Pentecost: God Gives the Spirit” and “The Church: What Is It?”